TNA Impact Wrestling: Results And Commentary From January 12, 2017 Episode

 Backstage, Pre-Match Trash Talk

-At the TNA Impact Zone at Universal Orlando resort in Florida, the night’s matches began with some pre-match trash talk backstage from Broken Matt and Jeff Hardy.
-The two Said they’re the greatest tag-team duo of all time, then promised to defeat the Wolves, which they admit won’t be easy.
+At the TNA Impact Zone in the Universal Orlando resort in Florida, the night’s matches began with some pre-match trash talk backstage from Broken Matt and Jeff Hardy.
+The two said they’re the greatest tag-team duo of all time, then promised to defeat the Wolves, which they admit won’t be easy.

 Join us!
 It’s going to be an incredible night! #Impact #IMPACTonPOP 8/7c pic.twitter.com/KewkiZWmVZ